oktadev/okta-blog/_source/_posts/2022-04-19-jhipster-digital-ocean.md

 {% img blog/jhipster-digital-ocean/k9s-pods.png alt:"k9s UI" width:"800" %}{: .center-image }

-Checkout the [commands list](https://k9scli.io/topics/commands/), some useful ones are:
+Check out the [commands list](https://k9scli.io/topics/commands/), some useful ones are:
 - `:namespace`: show all available namespaces
 - `:pods`: show all available pods
 You can navigate the pods with `ENTER` and go back with `ESC` keys.

-Set up port-forwarding for the the JHipster Registry.
+Set up port-forwarding for the JHipster Registry.

 ```shell
 kubectl port-forward svc/jhipster-registry -n demo 8761